 Low Carb Pancakes

-I’ve since discovered that if I heat the cream cheese up in the microwave a little to a soft consistency, I can add all of the other ingredients and there is no need to use any machine to beat the mixture, aside from a fork or a whisk.
+I’ve since discovered that if I heat the cream cheese up in the microwave to a soft consistency, there is no to use any machine to beat the mixture.
+Just use a fork to mix the pancake mixture.
 Yes…peace and pancakes in the mornings!
 My kind of day!

 I’ve based this recipe on 1 serve, which is adequate for 1 person and it makes approximately 3-4 smaller pancakes.
 If you want to make this recipe for more people, simply increase the amount of ingredients by the number of people you will be serving.

-I hope you get to make these pancakes and that you find that my pancake quest was worthy of you eating them and enjoying them.
+I hope you get to make these pancakes and that you find that my pancake quest was worthy of you making them and enjoying them.

 - Cover the cream cheese in a microwaveable container and soften in the microwave for approximately 15-25 seconds.
-Alternatively sit the cream cheese in a container in boiling water to soften it or beat it if you need to.
+Alternatively sit the cream cheese in a container in boiling water to soften it (or beat ii you need to.)

-- Mix the almond meal into the cream cheese and then beat in the egg.
-Add approximately 2 tablespoons cream or water to the mix and let stand for a few minutes.
+- Mix the almond meal and sweetener into the cream cheese and then beat in the egg.
+Add approximately 2 tablespoons cream (or water) to the mix and let it stand for a few minutes.

 - Heat a frying pan on the stove top on medium heat.
 Once hot, add a dob of butter and let it melt and bubble before adding a heaped tablespoon of pancake mix.